ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 inter-related checks and values that are provided for the query.
-By using lists I was able to return more than one value from a function after it was checked and validated and then provide that to the function I created to generate the request that crul sends, *e.g.* the [longitude, latitude and whether it is a single point or region](https://github.com/ropensci/nasapower/blob/992c99d45f3a42471664e67db8921caf74dbc90c/R/internal_functions.R#L237).
+By using lists I was able to return more than one value from a function after it was checked and validated and then provide that to the function I created to generate the request that crul sends, *e.g.*, the [longitude, latitude and whether it is a single point or region](https://github.com/ropensci/nasapower/blob/992c99d45f3a42471664e67db8921caf74dbc90c/R/internal_functions.R#L237).
 By doing this I was able to simplify the parameters that the user had to